ohtrobinson/ohtrobinson/rollBASIC.md

 ## Key
 * Optional parameters are marked with a `?` after their name.
 This means the parameter is optional and does not need to be filled.
+* Parameters with `...` after the parameter name accept infinite parameters, seperated with a comma.

 ## Functions
 ### send(message, channelID?)